Julian Barratt: Stand Up

 On his beginnings in stand up Barratt has commented that "I was never like Noel [Fielding] or Lee Mack, who are just funny all the time.
 No one ever said to me, you should be a comedian mate.
 But I watched a lot of stand-up at uni – people like Mark Lamarr, Sean Hughes, Eddie Izzard, just standing on a stage doing these phenomenal routines.
 And I could see how you could do it.
 So I started doing it myself, and I was so shocked when it worked.
 I remember one time I completely forgot what I was about to say, and I just ran out of the venue."
 It has also been commented that this occurred "...during his first standup sketch at Reading University..." and that he "...ran through the back door mid-act and through fields to a lake."
-Barratt has further commented that after he left the venue "...the manager came out after me and said: 'Get back in there, it’s going well.'
+Barratt has further commented that after he left the venue "...the manager came out after me and said: 'Get back in there, it's going well.'
 So I went back.
 I suppose that was a big turning point for me."

-Barratt has further commented on his beginnings in theatre that "I’m looking at a big poster of myself now and I know my 16-year-old self would see that and think, what is going on there?
+Barratt has further commented on his beginnings in theatre that "I'm looking at a big poster of myself now and I know my 16-year-old self would see that and think, what is going on there?
 He would be amazed that people actually like what I do.
 When Noel and I started gigging together and found people were really enjoying it, it was such a thrill.
-It was a validation of what felt like a long process of growing up, coming up against all these difficulties if you’re shy and you have all these dreams and thoughts you can’t communicate.
+It was a validation of what felt like a long process of growing up, coming up against all these difficulties if you're shy and you have all these dreams and thoughts you can't communicate.
 It was very exciting to finally find a way to express myself, and seeing people enjoying that.
-I suppose I’m interested in communicating a pretentious, pompous person a lot of the time, and I have to recognise there is that in me.
+I suppose I'm interested in communicating a pretentious, pompous person a lot of the time, and I have to recognise there is that in me.
 I did a few serious things before I got into comedy, which make me shudder now.
 I remember having my mate film me, all shadowy, doing performance poetry.
 My goodness."

+He first met Noel Fielding when he attended one of Barratt's solo stand-up gig's at the Hellfire comedy club and Fielding approached Barratt after his gig had finished.
+After Fielding entered The Daily Telegraph open mic award and attended the final at the Edinburgh comedy festival he was signed to Avalon talent agency and through Avalon began performing on the same comedy bills as Barratt.
+Whilst performing on the comedy network together on the same bill they realised they liked each other's stuff and began writing and doing gigs together.